 Photo: Tyson Robichaud

-Inside of Snap Art, let’s focus on the presets pane, on the left.
-I’ll start with the Favorites folder, which contains a sampling of each of the different artistic styles.
-It’s the best place to start hunting for the perfect look.
-If you find something you like, here.
-You can open the appropriate folder below to see different variations using that medium.
+After launching Snap Art, open the Presets panel.
+The Effects Tour folder contains a sampling of each of the different artistic styles available.
+It’s a great first step to creating the perfect look.
+If you find something you like, you can open the corresponding folder for variations of that medium.

-Oil Paint effects are very diverse.
-You can use a highly detailed look that reads almost like a photograph--or there are abstract options, too.
-With any of the presets, there are plenty of middle-ground options.
-On the right, the controls in the Background panel can be used to customize whichever preset you choose on the left.
+Oil Paint looks have a lot of variations.
+They range from highly detailed looks that read almost like a photograph to abstract options with visible brush strokes.
+On the right side, the controls in the Background panel can be used to customize whichever preset you chose.

-Pencil Sketch mimics hand rendering with graphite or charcoal.
+Pencil Sketch emulates graphite or charcoal drawings.
 These effects are strongly affected by the amount of coverage.
-Lowering the coverage slider will break the effect up into a more abstract look.
+Lowering the coverage slider will create a more abstract look.

-Crayon emulates the build-up of wax-based crayons or grease pencils.
-Coloring pigments in soft media like this produce a motley, or highly varied, appearance and character.
-If you prefer more subtle color variation, it’s easily adjustable with the color variation slider on the left.
+Crayon emulates the build-up of these iconic, wax-based or grease, pencils.
+They produce a highly diverse appearance and character.
+If you prefer a cleaner look, adjust the color variation slider to simplify wild color palettes.

-Impasto imitates the signature thick buildup of painting with this technique.
-The extra level of highlights and shadows can give the painting a sculptural quality, adding expressiveness to the piece.
-The paint thickness slider controls this behavior.
+Impasto imitates the signature thick buildup of multiple layers of paint.
+The amount of highlights and shadows can lend the painting a sculptural quality, which can give expressiveness to the piece.
+The Paint Thickness slider controls this behavior.

-Watercolor effects emulate the building up of semi-transparent colored strokes.
-The behavior of this technique plays up the energy in a shot.
-I recommend using Photorealism slider alongside of the Overall Brush size parameter.
-Small brush size with high levels of photorealism will bring back details lost in the effect.
+Watercolor effects emulate overlaying semi transparent strokes of water-based paint.
+This technique plays up the energy in a shot.
+Use a combination of the Photorealism slider along with the Overall Brush size to control the look.
+Small brush size with high levels of photorealism will bring out the details in the image.

-Pastels use large and soft-edged brush strokes.
+Pastel emulates strokes of colorful powder-based pigments.
 The stroke color varies more subtly than in the Crayon presets, which makes these a good choice for shots of people.
-Using longer stroke lengths can blend the brush effects together which can soften the effect.
-On the other hand, shorter strokes create more energy.
+Using longer stroke lengths can blend the brush effects together which can soften the effect; shorter strokes create more energy.